-Dental implant is a common surgical procedure in oral and maxillofacial surgery~\cite{varga2020guidance}, in which the surgical guide plays an important role in precise bone drilling and implant placement~\cite{gargallo2021intra}~\cite{vinci2020accuracy}.
-The design of the surgical guide relies on the patient's panoramic radiographic image, or cone beam computed tomography (CBCT) image to estimate the implant position.
-However, traditional surgical guide design requires extensive manual work for preoperative planning, which increases the cost of template fabrication~\cite{liu2021transfer}.
-Besides, the design accuracy of the surgical guide heavily relies on the subjective experiences of dentists, making the design process tedious and inefficient.
-Thus, automatic methods for quickly locating the implant position is highly expected.
-Recently, artificial intelligence (AI) has achieved great success in many tasks of dentistry~\cite{milovsevic2022automated}~\cite{ali2018segmentation}~\cite{bhaskar2022comparative}, which inspires us to improve the efficiency of surgical guide design using deep learning-based methods.
+Dental implant is a common surgical procedure in oral and maxillofacial surgery~\citep{varga2020guidance}, in which the surgical guide plays an important role in precise bone drilling and implant placement~\citep{gargallo2021intra,vinci2020accuracy}.
+However, the design of the surgical guide heavily relies on the manual location of the implant position using the patient's panoramic radiographic image, or cone beam computed tomography (CBCT) data, which is subjective and prone to doctor's experiences~\citep{liu2021transfer}.
+In contrast, artificial intelligence (AI) methods can quickly locate the implant position, which is trained using a large number of successful implant cases designed by dentists with rich related clinical experiences.
+As the AI methods always give the same prediction for the same data, it is thus more objective when predicting the implant position and have less varitions.
+Therefore, it inspire us to improve the efficiency of surgical guide design using deep learning-based methods.

 Generally, the prediction of implant location in CBCT data can be considered as a three-dimensional (3D) regression task.
 However, the training of a 3D neural network requires a lot of training data, which leads to higher collection and labeling costs.
 The common solution is to convert the 3D CBCT data into a series of 2D slices.
-Dental-YOLO~\cite{widiasri2022dental} utilized the 2D sagittal view of CBCT to measure the oral bone, e.g., the alveolar bone, and determine the implant position indirectly.
-ImplantFormer~\cite{yang2022implantformer} predicts the implant position using the 2D axial view of tooth crown images and projects the prediction results back to the tooth root by the space transform algorithm.
+Dental-YOLO~\citep{widiasri2022dental} utilized the 2D sagittal view of CBCT to measure the oral bone, e.g., the alveolar bone, and determine the implant position indirectly.
+ImplantFormer~\citep{yang2022implantformer} predicts the implant position using the 2D axial view of tooth crown images and projects the prediction results back to the tooth root by the space transform algorithm.
 Even though current methods can achieve great performance on the implant position prediction, these methods do not consider the influence of the variation of the tooth cross-sectional area, which may degrade the performance of the prediction network.

 First of all, physically, the irregular structure of the tooth leads to the decrease of cross-sectional area from the tooth crown to the tooth root.
 As a result, the gap between neighboring teeth increase as the number of CT layers grows.
 When the gap between neighboring teeth is big enough, the regions between sparse teeth may have a similar characteristic with the actual implant region (see Fig.~\ref{fig_patch_sparse}(a)), which will misguide the prediction network to generate false positive detection.
 Secondly, as shown in Fig.~\ref{fig_patch_sparse}(b), the tooth spacing has a big variation (from 9.71 to 14.72 mm) across different patients, where the fixed kernel size of convolution or patch embedding can not extract robust features.
 Both problems make a big challenge for implant position regression.